The simple business benefits of an integrated IT solution

 When the Port of Aarhus saw the versatility and scope of WorkPoint to enhance SharePoint and their document and process management, they soon realized the potential to integrate other aspects of their business.

 Whilst every business is different, with its own needs, integration of this magnitude has applications across multiple industries.
 But it’s not just a case of ‘one size fits all.
-Simplitze recognizes the importance of understanding and taking the right approach when implementing WorkPoint to deliver the best outcomes for customers, based on their specific business needs.
+Simplitze recognises the importance of understanding and taking the right approach when implementing WorkPoint to deliver the best outcomes for customers, based on their specific business needs.
 In essence, delivering what they need to do business better, as opposed to what might be perceived as being needed.

 Taking a strategic approach to integrating WorkPoint with SharePoint and the rest of the Microsoft stack, helps Simplitize build the right solution and give customers the right tools for the job.
-The legacy of complex (or even chaotic) file structures can be transformed by a lightweight subject-based approach to organisation, more in line with the way the human brain organizes data, and therefore more intuitive for humans to use.
+The legacy of complex (or even chaotic) file structures can be transformed by a lightweight subject-based approach to organisation, more in line with the way the human brain organises data, and therefore more intuitive for humans to use.

 And that’s got to be better for business.